 I've spent half a century (yikes) writing for radio and print—mostly print.
 I hope to be still tapping the keys as I take my last breath.

-Fifty-three billion dollars is a lot of money.
+Twenty-three billion dollars is a lot of money.
 That’s what the National Aeronautics and Space Administration (NASA) in the U.S. spends on space exploration each year.

 China spends about $15 billion annually.